Renée Gailhoustet: Late career and death

 In 1999, Gailhoustet had to close her architecture practice for lack of mandates.
 Starting from the 1980s, her idiosyncratic style of architecture was no longer à la mode.
 Post-modernism was the dominant trend at the time and profitability the dominant concern.

-Summarising Gailhoustet’s career, British architect of Iranian origin Farshid Moussavi, president of the 2022 jury of the Royal Academy of Arts, stated: Renée Gailhoustet's achievements reach far beyond what is produced as social or affordable housing anywhere today.
+Summarising Gailhoustet’s career, British architect, Farshid Moussavi, president of the 2022 jury of the Royal Academy of Arts, stated: Renée Gailhoustet's achievements reach far beyond what is produced as social or affordable housing anywhere today.
 Her work has a strong social commitment that brings together generosity, beauty, ecology and inclusivity".Gailhoustet died on 4 January 2023, at the age of 93, in the Liégat, Ivry-sur-Seine.

 In her elegy for Gailhoustet, the French Minister of Culture, Rima Abdul Lalak, stated:By choosing to organise lived space along diversified, varied, surprising and complex paths – like life itself – Renée Gailhoustet has shown us that there are a thousand and one ways of inhabiting our world and that the walls of dwellings can serve more to liberate us than to lock us up.